San Luis, Aurora: Protective services

-San Luis has a police station found within the Municipal Hall compound and manned by Police Officers who maintain peace and order situation on town, particularly the Poblacion.
+San Luis has a police station found within the Municipal Hall compound and staffed by police officers who maintain peace and order situation on town, particularly the Poblacion.

-There are 28 policeman assigned in the municipality.
+There are 28 police officers assigned in the municipality.
 Though the standard police to population ratio is not being met, the present peace and order situation of the municipality is generally peaceful and under level with the incidence of crime index is only 0.088% and incidence of non-index crime is only 0.016%.

 The municipality has one municipal fire station located in Barangay 01.
 The Municipal Fire Brigade maintains one fire truck and is prepared for fire fighting and emergency rescue.
 There are currently seven active fire officials in San Luis.

 Education

+The San Luis Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.
 There are 1 primary, 18 elementary, and 4 secondary schools in San Luis.

 The population of San Luis has an 84 percent literacy rate.
 In terms of literacy by barangay population, San Isidro has the highest literacy rate with 91%.
 The high literacy rate is attributed to the high enrollment participation rate.
 The total enrollment in all school levels was 4,068 which is equivalent to 87% participation rate.

 The two types of school level in the municipality of San Luis are elementary and secondary schools.
 Elementary is further classified into primary Grades I-III and intermediate Grades I-VI.
 The intermediate grades have 18 school sites in 18 barangays of the Municipality.
 There are total of 126 classrooms for intermediate grades with teaching force of 125 teachers.
 There is only one primary school in the municipality which is a private one.
 On the other hand, there are four secondary schools facilities with 58 teachers and classrooms numbering of 41.

 The municipality of San Luis has provided 2 extension class rooms with 4 extension class teachers funded out by the Municipal Special Education Fund last School Year to further address the problem on lack of public school teachers in the municipality.